Updated: September 20, 2021

 Dear 2021 Students and Prospective Students,

-Welcome to the 2021 summer travel season!
-All travel programs currently listed as being offered for 2021 are scheduled to run this summer and are currently enrolling.
-We do not anticipate canceling any of these programs based on COVID-19 if current entry requirements and conditions eith remain the same or improve.
+Welcome!
+All travel programs currently listed as being offered for 2022 are scheduled to run and are currently enrolling.
+We do not anticipate canceling any of these programs based on COVID-19 if current entry requirements and conditions either remain the same or improve.

 COVID-19 CANCELLATION GUARANTEE